kayateia/flutter-weather/README.md

 #### lib:_main.dart_

-The app entry point, and the top level app widget live here.
+The app entry point and the top level app widget live here.
 This also creates location and weather lookup objects for a real device.

 #### lib:_homepage.dart_